 YEAR GROUP ATTAINMENT DESCRIPTORS YEAR 1 I know that boys and girls are different.
 YEAR 2 I know that some parts of my body are private.
 I respect my body.
-The above statements should be covered when it is meaningful and relevant for the cohort.
-YEAR 3 I can correctly name the main parts of the body that make boys and girls different and I know these are parts we keep private.
-YEAR 4 I can tell you some of the ways that boys' and girls' bodies change on the inside as they grow up, and I know these changes are connected to making babies.
-I can tell you something I like and something that worries me about the idea of growing up.
+I can identify the parts of the body that make boys different to girls and can use the correct names for these.
+YEAR 3 I understand that boys' and girls' bodies need to change so that when they grow up their bodies can make babies I can identify how boys' and girls' bodies change on the outside during this growing up process I can identify how boys' and girls' bodies change on the inside during the growing up process and can tell you why these changes are necessary so that their bodies can make babies when they grow up YEAR 4 I can correctly label the internal and external parts of male and female bodies that are necessary for making a baby.
+I can describe how a girl's body changes in order for her to be able to have babies when she is an adult, and that menstruation (having periods) is a natural part of this I can tell you something I like and something that worries me about the idea of growing up.
 YEAR 5 I can identify some changes that happen to girls' and boys' bodies during puberty.
 I know my body will change during puberty and I can tell you how I feel about this.
+I know what conception is and that is how babies are usually made.
+I also understand that sometimes people need IVF to help them have a baby.
 YEAR 6 I can identify the main stages by which a baby develops through conception, pregnancy and birth and can tell you some words that describe my feelings about this.